-While you probably pack thick socks for the plane already, one reader advises us all to switch them out for the compression variety, especially if the flight is over five hours long.
+While you probably pack thick socks for the plane already, one reader advises us to switch them out for the compression variety, especially if the flight is over five hours long.
 "It sounds silly, but when I wear my compression socks that I have for running, it helps with blood circulation and keeps my legs from feeling heavy and sluggish when I land," says Ruth Smith.
 "In the winter I will wear them when we go for long days of walking and [sightseeing].
 It seriously helps with the fatigue and keeps my ankles from swelling."

-If you're planning a trip across many time zones, we know how debilitating it can be on your sleep and mental state.
+If you're planning a trip across many time zones, we know how disruptive it can be on your sleep and mental state.
 But one insider has a genius suggestion.
 "Get onto the time zone you're traveling to during the flight," shares Jordan Feise.
 "Clocks on your phone are super helpful with this.
 If it's night there, relax and try to sleep.
 If it's daytime, try to stay up."

 Forget Your Former Time Zone

-Clean Up As Soon As You Land
+Clean Up as Soon as You Land

-Choose a Low-Sodium Meal On Board
+Choose a Low-Sodium Meal on Board

 One of the most interesting tips from our readers was the 9 p.m. rule.
-"No matter where I fly to, I stay up at least until 9 p.m. (not getting into bed before then), and no napping is allowed," stressed Lauren Bostrom.
+"No matter where I fly, I stay up at least until 9 p.m. (not getting into bed before then), and no napping is allowed," stressed Lauren Bostrom.
 "For waking up, I make myself stay asleep or in bed until 7.30 a.m. at the earliest so that from day one I'm adjusted to my new time zone.
 On planes, I try to sleep the whole time if the place I'm traveling to is five to eight hours ahead of me, and only an hour or two if it's five to eight hours behind.
 Upon landing, I abide by the 9 o'clock rule, though."

-We're all familiar with the health implications and impact of smartphones on our sleep, and according to our readers, this also applies when traveling on a plane, perhaps even more so.
-"I've been doing more research on blue light (cell phones, laptops, electronic screens) and plan to avoid them while flying during the time I should be sleeping," says Effie Thayer.
-"At least try to give my brain a break."
+We're all familiar with the health implications and impact of smartphones on our sleep.
+According to our readers, this also applies when traveling on a plane, perhaps even more so.
+"I've been doing more research on blue light (cell phones, laptops, and electronic screens) and plan to avoid them while flying during the time I should be sleeping," says Effie Thayer.
+"At least [I] try to give my brain a break."

-But not all blue lights were created equal.
-In fact, this insider says you can buy some that help you adjust faster when traveling.
-"The Philips GoLite Blu light therapy device is life changing," shares Jenna Teruya.
+But not all blue lights are created equal: This one can help you adjust faster when traveling.
+"The Philips goLITE BLU Energy Light Therapy Lamp is life changing," shares Jenna Teruya.
 "It's a small portable and rechargeable blue light device and comes with instructions on how to use it in advance of travel, during travel and post-travel depending on which direction you are traveling.
-It has worked wonders with resetting my clock much faster than anything else I've tried and takes about five to ten minutes each day.
+It has worked wonders with resetting my clock much faster than anything else I've tried and takes about five to 10 minutes each day.
 I've also read that light exercise in the morning helps reset your clock faster too."

 Comfort Is Key

 When you know you have a long trip ahead of you, making sure you're cozy and warm is crucial.
-Comfort is everything (for reference, this is the number one travel outfit to wear).
-"Wear comfortable clothing, socks, and footwear," says Joan Marentis Kelly.
-"Dressing in layers is the best way to be prepared for whatever weather conditions you may encounter.
-Then make sure you have a sleep mask, necklace pillow and a thin airline blanket (so worth the $6 upcharge because then it's yours to take on many trips).
+Start with loose underwear, then add "comfortable clothing, socks, and footwear," says Joan Marentis Kelly.
+"Dressing in layers is the best way to be prepared for whatever weather conditions you may encounter."
+Then make sure you have a sleep mask, neck pillow, and a thin airline blanket; consider purchasing yours so you can use it on future trips.

-But maintaining comfort isn't just about clothing.

-Kelly adds, "Lavender essential oil roller is essential for sleep while the orange one is great for waking.
-Move often to avoid stiffness and swelling even if it's just chair yoga when the aisle isn't available.
+But maintaining comfort isn't just about clothing. "[A] lavender essential oil roller is essential for sleep while the orange one is great for waking," says Kelly.
+"Move often to avoid stiffness and swelling even if it's just chair yoga when the aisle isn't available.
 Use eye drops to combat dry tired eyes."
-Fellow insider Hannah Black Benak agrees with the beauty routine midflight to ramp up the comfort factor.
-"I use a vitamin-infused facial spray to keep my skin hydrated in flight (love the one from First Aid Beauty)," she says.
-"Also, I pack a blackout sleep mask, blanket and the TravelRest pillow (a lifesaver).
+Fellow pro traveler Hannah Black Benak uses this soothing mid-flight beauty routine.
+"I use a vitamin-infused facial spray to keep my skin hydrated in flight," she says.
+"Also, I pack a blackout sleep mask, blanket, and the TravelRest pillow (a lifesaver).
 I can never sleep on planes but that pillow has saved me on numerous international flights."